9.3 Criminal Background Check at Point of Hire

 1. Departments shall identify on the human resources transaction (appointment or transfer) whether the CBC is required and, if so, whether it has been completed.

-2. Human Resources Information System departmental reports will indicate incomplete CBCs.
-Senior HR leadership representatives are responsible for reviewing these CBC reports regularly and acting appropriately on incomplete checks to ensure completion of the CBC within 15 days following the candidate's first day of employment.
+2. Human Resources departmental reports will indicate incomplete CBCs.
+Senior HR leaders are responsible for reviewing these CBC reports regularly and acting appropriately on incomplete checks to ensure submission of the CBC request within 15 calendar days following the applicant's first day of employment.

-3. The declaration form and materials acquired through a criminal background check shall be retained by the University only for those candidates who are hired or those who are not hired based on information acquired via the form or the background check.
+3. The release, self-disclosure form, CBC report, and other materials related to a CBC, including communications from the applicant about the report, shall be known as the “CBC records.”
+CBC records shall be retained by the University only for those applicants who are hired and those who are not hired based on information acquired during the CBC process.

 7. Existence of a criminal record.

-2. If a preliminary judgment is made that the conviction has sufficient nexus to the position and that the hire may present an unacceptable risk such that further consideration is warranted, this information shall be discussed with the candidate to give the candidate a reasonable opportunity to provide clarifying information.
-Typically, the candidate will be contacted by the senior HR leadership representative or the Office of the Executive Vice President and Provost.
+2. If a preliminary judgment is made that the conviction has sufficient nexus to the position and that the hire may present an unacceptable risk such that further consideration is warranted, this information shall be shared with the applicant and the applicant will be given a reasonable opportunity to provide clarifying information.
+Typically, the applicant will be contacted by the senior HR leader for that purpose.

-4. If the final decision is that the conviction has significant nexus to the position and that the hire may present an unacceptable risk such that the candidate will no longer be considered for employment, or if already employed should be terminated, the senior HR leadership representative or the dean/vice president shall provide written notification to the candidate/employee immediately.
+4. If the final decision is that the conviction has significant nexus to the position and that the hire may present an unacceptable risk such that the applicant will no longer be considered for employment, or if already employed should be terminated, the senior HR leader shall provide written notification to the applicant/employee immediately.